1973 American League Championship Series: Game 3

-The third game, postponed a day by inclement weather—the postponement trigged a rhubarb between A.L.
-President Joe Cronin and A's President Charlie Finley—was played at Oakland and produced a brilliant pitching battle between a pair of southpaws, Mike Cuellar of Baltimore and Ken Holtzman.
+The third game, postponed a day by inclement weather—the postponement trigged a rhubarb between American League President Joe Cronin and Athletics President Charlie Finley—was played at Oakland and produced a brilliant pitching battle between a pair of southpaws, Mike Cuellar of Baltimore and Ken Holtzman.
 Up to that point, Cuellar had allowed only three hits. he had a one-hit shutout for the first seven innings as he carefully nursed a 1–0 lead given him by Earl Williams' homer in the second inning.
 But in the eighth, pinch-hitter Jesús Alou singled and pinch-runner Allan Lewis was sacrificed to second by Mike Andrews.
 The play was controversial in that Cuellar appeared to have a force out at second base, but he ignored catcher Etchebarren's yells and took the safe out at first.
 This proved costly as, one out later, Joe Rudi singled home Lewis to tie the score.
 Bert Campaneris, first man up in the 11th, snapped a 1–1 tie by hitting Cuellar's second pitch over the left-field fence for a home run.

 Game 4

-In Game 4, The A's knocked out Jim Palmer with a three-run outburst in the second inning.
+In Game 4, the Athletics knocked out Jim Palmer with a three-run outburst in the second inning.
 After a leadoff double and subsequent single, Ray Fosse's double scored two and Dick Green's double scored another.
-The A's made it 4–0 in the sixth on Fosse's bases-loaded sacrifice fly off of Bob Reynolds.
+The Athletics made it 4–0 in the sixth on Fosse's bases-loaded sacrifice fly off Bob Reynolds.
 Vida Blue pitched six shutout innings before falling apart in the seventh.
 Earl Williams drew a base on balls with one out and Don Baylor followed with a single.
 Brooks Robinson came through with a run-producing single and Andy Etchebarren hit the next pitch for a home run, making the score 4–4.
 The next inning, Bobby Grich hit a home run off Rollie Fingers and that, coupled with Grant Jackson's stout relief pitching, gave the game to the Orioles.

 Game 5

 A surprisingly small crowd of 24,265 showed up for the final game and they saw Catfish Hunter pitch a five-hit shutout, winning 3–0.
-The A's first run in the game come in the third inning when Ray Fosse reached first on an error by third baseman Brooks Robinson, moved to second on a sacrifice bunt, and scored on a single by Joe Rudi.
+The Athletics first run in the game come in the third inning when Ray Fosse reached first on an error by third baseman Brooks Robinson, moved to second on a sacrifice bunt, and scored on a single by Joe Rudi.
 Right-hander Doyle Alexander lasted only until the fourth inning.
 In that frame he was the victim of a single by Gene Tenace, who scored on a triple by Vic Davalillo before Jesus Alou added an RBI single.
-He was relieved by Palmer, who shut out Oakland the rest of the way, but the Orioles were helpless against Hunter's powerful pitching as the A's advanced to the World Series.
+He was relieved by Palmer, who shut out Oakland the rest of the way, but the Orioles were helpless against Hunter's powerful pitching as the Athletics advanced to the World Series.

-Pitching dominated the 5-game set, the victorious A's batting only .200 while the O's hit just .211.
+Pitching dominated the 5-game set, the victorious Athletics batting only .200 while the O's hit just .211.